regix1/qbt-cleanup/README.md

 - Files are being processed by FileFlows
 - They don't meet any deletion criteria
 - They're actively downloading (except stalled)
+- They are on the blacklist (manually protected)

 ## Frequently Asked Questions